Close

 Mini Bio

-It’s a long way from a hill farm in Somerset to the north west Highlands of Scotland but it was that journey that brought me to the life I now lead.
+It’s a long way from a hill farm in Somerset to the Scottish Highlands, but it was that journey that brought me to the life I now lead.

-As a teenager growing up on a small hill farm, being active in the countryside was important to me.
-Early involvement with an outdoor activities club in the local tech college built a love of hillwalking (albeit on Dartmoor and the Brecon Beacons), caving in the Mendips and rock-climbing on every crag then known in the south west Peninsula.
-Still, when a minibus full of us was taken to the Summer Isles for a 2-week trip, my horizons were opened – and how!
-Achiltibuie, Suilven, Ben Mor Coigach, Stac Pollaidh and other such names to conjure with, they worked their magic on me and left an everlasting impression on how I feel for Scotland or indeed all other wild places.
+Early involvement with an outdoor activities club at the local tech college built a love of hillwalking.
+Two weeks in a minibus exploring the Summer Isles opened my horizons further!
+Achiltibuie, Suilven, Ben Mor Coigach, Stac Pollaidh, and other such names worked their magic on me and left an everlasting impression on how I feel about Scotland and all other wild places.

-I have spent time not only living in Glasgow and Edinburgh but also working all over Scotland and the UK with every type of group, frequently returning to get my ‘fix’ of Scotland.
-Being active in the outdoors as a leader, instructor or educator I see the natural environment as more than just a venue or facility but as a vital thing that needs our care and attention so that we can hand it on to those that follow.
+Since then, I have worked all over Scotland and the UK with every type of group, frequently returning to get my ‘fix’ of Scotland.
+As an active outdoors leader, instructor and educator, I see the natural environment as more than just a venue or facility; it is a vital thing that needs our care and attention so that we can pass it on to those who follow.

 Favourite Place to Play